How to Manage the 5 Generations in the Workplace

 One strategy for managing multiple generations in the workplace is customizing benefits offerings to core demographics.
 As previously noted, there can be generational differences in employee benefits.
 For example, would an on-site daycare facility offer value to your staff?
 Is tuition assistance or access to mortgage services relevant for your employees?
 Think about who your employees are and which benefits are most likely to support their success.
 By focusing on communication, the benefits mix, and understanding the priorities of each generation, your company may well be well on its way to a sustainable benefits strategy.

 Successfully managing a multiple-generation workforce and attracting younger employees requires an awareness of changing needs, a willingness to embrace new ways of managing staff, and attracting the best talent.
 Now is the time to make these investments to lay the foundation for long-term success.
-For more information about maximizing the benefits of a multigenerational workforce, download our white paper.
+For more information about maximizing the benefits of a multigenerational workforce, download our guide or reach out to an HR consultant.